Musical Compositions

 Whether composing music for the concert hall or for the theater, Sam’s music is exploratory, passionate, and irreverent, full of absurdity and flamboyance.
 Because they have often been frustrated with the conventions of abstract concert music, they seek to create art that transgresses the boundaries of style, form, and medium.
 Sam is perennially interested in creating pieces of new music that are also inherently theater, abandoning the classical music performance tradition and embracing the possibilities of music as performance art.

 Sam’s work uses vivid expressionism to entertain and emotionally move the listener, but also to surprise and challenge them.
-They are drawn to chaotic and experimental forms that play with the listener’s expectations.
+He is drawn to chaotic and experimental forms that play with the listener’s expectations.
 As a composer, Sam is devoted to questioning the cult of (male) genius and introducing an element of play or clown.
 Their work often embraces the direct juxtaposition of high and low art, couching silliness in seriousness, and mixing pathos with bathos.
-All of their composition is deeply informed by a dramatic sensibility and awareness of the audience.
+All of his composition is deeply informed by a dramatic sensibility and awareness of the audience.
 Their music draws historical influence from John Cage, Pauline Oliveros, Alfred Schnittke, and Richard Strauss, as well as direct influence from their teachers Caroline Shaw and Joan La Barbara.

 Highlights